Building Leadership on Strengths

 - Development of a 21-day personal action plan

-The “Becoming a Positive Leader: Accelerating Individual and Organizational Change” program targets human resource professionals and their teams; executives who are spearheading change or in the midst of a career transformation; and leaders who aspire to develop creative, committed and constructive teams.
+The “Become a Positive Leader to Accelerate Positive Change” program targets human resource professionals and their teams; executives who are spearheading change or in the midst of a career transformation; and leaders who aspire to develop creative, committed and constructive teams.

-The “Becoming a Positive Leader: Accelerating Individual and Organizational Change” program combines a variety of dynamic methodologies, including a Reflected Best Self Assesment, case studies, team exercises, a personal development plan and experiential learning activities, all designed to help you grow as a leader and catalyze positive organizational change.
+The “Become a Positive Leader to Accelerate Positive Change” program combines a variety of dynamic methodologies, including a Reflected Best Self Assesment, case studies, team exercises, a personal development plan and experiential learning activities, all designed to help you grow as a leader and catalyze positive organizational change.
 The program also offers an enriching forum for interaction with faculty and peers.

-The faculty of the “Becoming a Positive Leader: Accelerating Individual and Organizational Change” program is made up of professionals who are involved not only in teaching but in research and the business world.
+The faculty of the “Become a Positive Leader to Accelerate Positive Change” program is made up of professionals who are involved not only in teaching but in research and the business world.

 Senior Lecturer of Managing People in Organizations

 Doctor of Medicine, Universitat Autònoma de Barcelona

 PhD in Economics, UIC (Barcelona)

 Specialist in Social and Preventive Medicine (Mental Health), Università degli Studi di Roma La Sapienza

 William Russell Kelly Professor of Management and Organizations, University of Michigan’s Stephen M. Ross School of Business